antoniomikley/jaem-server/jaem_message-delivery/README.md

 endpoint also has to contain a proof of authenticity in its request body in binary format.
 The proof of authenticity has to follow the same structure as the proof for the `get_messages` endpoint and has to be verified by the JAEM Message Delivery Service for the request to succeed.

+## /share
+The `/share` endpoint can be used to share data for a limited time of ten minutes including but not limited to your own user data and public keys.
+A request to this endpoint will return a unique link and store the request body in an unchanged state.
+This data can be retrieved for the next ten minutes by making a GET request to `/share/{your-unique-link}`.
+After ten minutes the data will be deleted.